 UPS Insurance Policy with WooCommerce UPS Shipping plugin

 UPS is one of the most trusted shipping services in the world.
 When it comes to shipping packages, it covers both domestic and international shipping.
-However, vulnerabilities are a part and parcel of shipping.
+However, vulnerabilities are part and parcel of shipping.
 There can be mishappenings due to which the package can be delayed or damaged.
 In the worst-case scenario, the package can end up at the wrong address.
-It is due to these vulnerabilities, there is a dire need to insure your packages.
+It is due to these vulnerabilities that there is a dire need to insure your packages.

 So first, let’s take a quick look at the UPS Insurance Policy.